Difference Between Interlining and Interfacing

 Interfacing is the fabric used on the wrong side of the fabric to make a garment more rigid.
 There are several reasons for interfacing garments.

 For one, interfacing may be used to stiffen or add a body to the fabric.
 Another reason for interfacing garments is to strengthen a particular part of the garment.
-For instance, buttonholes and cuffs are often interfaced.
+For instance, buttonholes and cuffs are interfaced.

 Interfacing prevents a garment from stretching out of shape.
 Interfacing comes in a variety of weights and stiffness to suit various purposes.